 - What are your salary requirements? - Best Answers

-- Questions about your career goals. - Best Answers
+- Further sample questions about your career goals. - Best Answers

 Company and Job-Specific Interview Questions

 Depending on the type of position you're interviewing for, you'll be asked questions that will require detailed responses.

 For example, if you are interviewing for a sales job, you'll be asked interview questions about your sales achievements.
 Be clear about how you can help the company and how you will grow sales and market share.
 For these types of questions, you'll need to tailor your responses to reflect the company's products, services, and goals.

 The best way to prepare to answer questions about how you will perform is to learn as much as you can about the job and the company.

 Review job-specific interview questions.
 The more you know, the easier it will be to relate your skills to the company's needs.
 Also, review examples of the questions interviewers ask candidates for specific types of positions, so you're ready to respond.

 Talk to your connections.
 If you have connections at the company, talk to them to get as much insider information as possible.
 You want to know both how the company wants to be seen and what they might prefer not to advertise (although, of course, you'll concentrate on the former during your interview).